attardi/nlpnet/README.rst

 ``nlpnet`` --- Natural Language Processing with neural networks
 ===============================================================

+This is an obsolete version of the toolkit.
+A fully redesigned version is available as ``DeepNL`` at https://github.com/attardi/deepnl

 ``nlpnet`` is a Python library for Natural Language Processing tasks based on neural networks.

 It performs part-of-speech tagging, Named Entity tagging and semantic role